AAChartModel/AAChartKit-Swift/README.md

 6. Special instructions

-Pie chart and bubble chart are special in AAChartKit,if you want to draw these charts,you should do some different things for AAChartModel,for example
+Pie chart and bubble chart are special in AAInfographics,if you want to draw these charts,you should do some different things for AAChartModel,for example

 - To draw a pie chart,you should configure the properties of `AAChartModel` like this:
 ``` swift